T4LIFE (TOILET FOR LIFE) BUGIRI- UGANDA #GG-1985875 CLEAN WATER AND TOILETS FOR UGANDA.

 Bugiri District Located in the south eastern part of Uganda, Bugiri District has a total area of 5,701km of which 1,493km is land and the remaining 4,207km is covered by water.
 The district is bordered by Tororo District to the northeast, Iganga District to the west, Mayuge District to the southwest, and Busia District to the east.
 Bugiri District also borders Kenya in the southeast and borders Tanzania in the waters of Lake Victoria to the south.

 Bugiri Municipality is the largest commercial center in the district.
 This is also the locale of the district headquarters and the district hospital.
-The town is 172km away from the Ugandan capital of Kampala.
-The land is generally characterized by gentle undulating hills with few higher residual features.
-A somewhat higher relief across the district forms two main watersheds; a northern drainage and a southern drainage; the latter of which drains to Lake Victoria.
+The town is 172km away from the Ugandan capital Kampala

 Most of the people in Bugiri municipality fetch their water from wells which make them prone to water borne diseases.
 Bugiri is highly hit by typhoid fever and has experienced two spells of cholera in the periods 2008 - 2018.
 This has been mainly due to poor pit-latrines coupled with poor hygiene and sanitation practices.

-Construction of septic toilets in schools, public places and health centers
+Construction of septic toilets in schools, Hospitals, market centers, bus parks, Taxi parks, and Truck park.

-Emptying of filled latrines at schools and public places like Markets, Bus parks, Trailer Park and Taxi Park.
+Emptying of filled latrines at schools, hospitals, Markets, Bus parks, truck Parks and Taxi Parks.

 Establishment of technical trained toilet workers and Trainers who will train others in the community.